ahmadjamalkta/inet-showcases/visualizer/instrumentfigures/doc/index.rst

    :align: center

 The client starts moving away from the server.
-In the beginning, the server transmits with 54 Mbps bit rate.
+In the beginning, the server transmits with a 54 Mbps bit rate.
 The transmissions are received correctly because the two nodes are close.
 As the client moves further away, the signal to noise ratio drops and packet error rate goes up.
 As packet loss increases, the rate control in the server lowers the bit